 The majority of the population will eventually develop cataracts as they age, not all of these people will be treated for cataracts.
 This is a slowly progressing condition and those who still see well and have minor visual problems will not likely need surgery at this early stage of the cataract.
-Before you go to see your eye doctor, make some notes about what you want to achieve after cataract surgery.
+Before you go to see your eye doctor, take the time to consult our cataract self-evaluation checklist to help you articulate your unique needs.
+Make some notes about what you want to achieve after cataract surgery.